-Title 40, part 1039, formerly 89, of the Code of Federal Regulations (CFR) covers the EPA emission standards for nonroad diesel engines.
+Title 40, Part 1039, formerly 89, of the CFR covers the EPA emission standards for nonroad diesel engines.
 The standard is applicable to a wide range of construction, agricultural, and industrial equipment.

 Diesel generators mounted on either a trailer or a skid meant for transport must abide by nonroad diesel emission regulations, not the stationary emissions discussed later in this paper.
 The standard classifies stationary engines by brake horsepower and use type.

-Depending on the classification of the engine, it must be below or at levels of emissions for nitrogen oxides (NOx), particulate matter (PM), carbon monoxide (CO), and hydrocarbons (HC).
+Depending on the classification of the engine, it must be below or at levels of emissions for nitrogen oxides (NOx), particulate matter (PM), CO, and hydrocarbons (HC).

 The standards for nonroad diesel engines were first introduced in 1994.
 Multiple iterations were made to enforce increasingly stringent regulations.
-This phased approach has taken on an industry designation as Tiers.
-The initial Tiers 1-3, phased in by 2008, were met by advanced engine design to limit the creation of the pollutants.
+This phased approach has taken on an industry designation as tiers.
+Tiers 1-3, phased in by 2008, were met by advanced engine design to limit the creation of the pollutants.
 See Figure 2.